What Happens when You Swallow a Sneeze?

 However, a study published in Computers in Biology and Medicine warns that the increase of pressure exerted by the respiratory tract when you swallow a sneeze can be from 5 to 24 times stronger than during a regular sneeze.

 What’s more, if you swallow a sneeze, it can produce the exact opposite effect of what it’s supposed to do.
 To be more specific, irritating particles are directed inward, instead of outward.
 Plus, the force of air can harm the tissues inside your nose, causing damage to blood vessels and veins.

 What’s more, pathogens and other germs can move to deeper regions of your nose, middle ear, sinuses, etc. and multiply, causing infections.

 We recommend you read: How to Naturally Whiten Teeth

 While it may seem harmless, when you swallow a sneeze, it puts your health at risk.
 In fact, it can even lead to certain types of infection.

 How to Sneeze in a Healthy Way

-This lets air and microorganisms leave the body and also protects others by preventing the spread of disease and the possibility of infection.
+That way, the air and microorganisms can leave your body.
+And, at the same time, it also protects others by preventing the spread of disease and the possibility of infection.